Info-Ghost/Vault/README.md

 ---

 This is a collection of resources, walkthroughs, and other helpful media.
-No LLMS were used in the creation of any of these resources, everything has been written by myself.
+No LLMs were used in the creation of any of these resources, everything has been written by myself.

 ## OSINT Resources